awsdocs/amazon-ses-developer-guide/doc-source/receiving-email-concepts.md

 ## Recipient\-based control using receipt rules<a name="receiving-email-concepts-rules"></a>

-The primary way to control your incoming mail is to specify how mail is handled through an ordered list of actions for any of your verified domain identities \(email addresses, domains, or sub\-domains\) that you own\.
+The primary way to control your incoming mail is to specify how mail is handled through an ordered list of actions for any of your verified identities which includes domains, sub\-domains, or email addresses \- note that email addresses have to belong to one of your verified domain identities\.
 These actions are defined and ordered in *receipt rules* that you create within a *rule set*\.

 As an option, you can also add recipient conditions as a way to specify that the actions only be taken if the recipient to whom the incoming mail is addressed matches a recipient identity specified in the condition\.
 For example, if you own *example\.com*, you can specify that mail for *user@example\.com* should bounce, and that all other mail for *example\.com* and its subdomains should be delivered\.

 Otherwise, if you do not add any recipient conditions, the actions will be applied to everything \- all email addresses, domains, and sub\-domains that belong to your verified domains\.
 The following actions are available to be applied to your receipt rules:
 + **Add header action—**Adds a header to the received email\.
 You typically use this action only in combination with other actions\.
-+ **Return bounce response action—**Rejects the email by returning a bounce response to the sender and, optionally, notifies you through Amazon SNS\.
++ **Return bounce response action—**blocks the email by returning a bounce response to the sender and, optionally, notifies you through Amazon SNS\.
 + **Invoke AWS Lambda function action—**Calls your code through a Lambda function and, optionally, notifies you through Amazon SNS\.
 + **Deliver to S3 bucket action—**Delivers the mail to an Amazon S3 bucket and, optionally, notifies you through Amazon SNS\.
 + **Publish to Amazon SNS topic action—**Publishes the complete email to an Amazon SNS topic\.